webqit/webflo/README.md

 ### Requests and Responses

+On each request, the event object passed to route handlers exposes the incoming request as `event.request`.
+This is an instance of `event.Request` - an extension of the [WHATWG Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) class.
+The event object also exposes `event.Response` - an extension of the [WHATWG Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) class, for returning instance-based responses.

-Routes in Webflo can be designed for different types of request/response scenarios.
+Now, routes in Webflo can be designed for different types of request/response scenarios.
 Webflo does the heavy lifting on each request/response flow!

 #### Scenario 1: Static File Requests and Responses